 I have completed Peter Levine’s Eye of the Needle Training which focuses on working with near death experiences, anesthesia states and medical traumas.
 And, I have completed Peter Levine’s Depression, Aggression and Life Force Master Class.
 I have also received additional training in Relational Development Rupture and Repair: A Somatic Developmental Perspective and Concussions and Post Traumatic Stress Disorder.

 I have training in Trauma Center Trauma Senstive Yoga (TCTSY) and strive to incorporate the fundamental ideas of TCTSY into all aspects of my practice.
-In addition to individual SE sessions, I also offer opportunities for group learning and group experiencing on topics relating to Nervous System Regulation, Polyvagal Theory, Patriarchy and Somatic Antiracism for White Bodies.
+In addition to individual SE sessions, I also offer opportunities for group learning and group experiencing on topics relating to Nervous System Regulation, Polyvagal Theory, and embodied Patriarchy and White Supremacy.